emirates visa policy

 - The Emirates visa policy forbids citizens or Israeli passport holders from offering a visa or visiting the country.

-- The UAE visa ban over Israeli residents may be in exception in certain cases.
+- The UAE visa ban on Israeli residents may be an exception in some instances.

 - The residents of the country of Israel can transit through the United Arab Emirates Airport but are required only to be in the transit area.